 Ability to work both independently and as part of a team and understand own work and its impact on the work of the University Libraries as a university unit.

-Bachelor's Degree, or significant equivalent Human Resources experience; and
+Bachelor's Degree, or equivalent combination of related education and human resources experience; and

 Some (generally 2+ years) minimum experience in a people oriented position.

 Experience interacting in an academic environment with a diverse clientele; and

 Experience in administrative support to include Human Resources and Compensation experience.